Quinoa Stuffed Sweet Potatoes

 -

-Add onion, green bell pepper, red bell pepper, garlic, cilantro, salt, and the olive oil to a blender or food processor.
+Add the onion, green bell pepper, red bell pepper, garlic, cilantro, and salt to a blender.

 -